gmaharsh/CS-525-AdvancedDatabase/assign1/README.md

 # RUNNING THE SCRIPT
-## Note : A delay of 1000 ms is added in the second test case file which enables us to see the sequence of operations more clearly.
+## Note : A delay of 1000 ms is added in the second test case file which enables us to see the sequence of operations more clearly.m

 * Go to Project root (assign1) using Terminal.